 There are several clinical-stage development programs in various stages of development that seek to regenerate soft tissue and repair cartilage.
-In addition, many universities and private and public research institutes may develop technologies that are relevant to our product candidates, but license them to our competitors.
 Our competitors may succeed in developing, acquiring or licensing on an exclusive basis, technologies and products that are more effective, including a one-step alternative to NeoCart, or less costly than NeoCart or any future product candidates that we may develop, which could render our products obsolete and noncompetitive.